JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_context.md

 - `devDependencies` - `0.5`
 - indirect dependencies found in `node_modules` - `0.6`

-After all the rules are processed, a context `kind` gets assigned the `name` with the lowest proximity match.
+After all rules have been processed, a context `kind` gets assigned the `name` with the lowest proximity match.

 #### Shipping Web Types